 to steepen the cornea and improve near vision.
-This is a very safe option, but is a temporary solution and usually begins to wear off within about 1 year, limiting its usefulness.
+This is a very safe option, but is a temporary solution and usually begins to wear off within about 1 year, limiting its clinical usefulness.

 KAMRA Inlay and Raindrop Near Vision Inlay are FDA-approved procedures that can improve one’s near vision while preserving distance vision and depth perception.